bnnlukas/crypto_price_api/README.md

 # crypto_price_api

 Deno Api to get the current cryptoprices in different currencies.
-The prices are used by the exchange Coinbase.
+The prices are used by the exchange <mark> Coinbase </mark>.

 ## Installation